Pacifier do's and don'ts

 - Younger infants.
 Swaddling, rocking, singing, playing soft music and infant massage can be effective alternatives to pacifier use.

 - Older infants and toddlers.
 Activities, toys or other objects of affection, such as a blanket with satin edging, might help distract your child from his or her desire for the pacifier.

-If you need additional help weaning your child from the pacifier, consult your child's doctor or dentist.
+If you need additional help weaning your child from the pacifier, consult your child's doctor.

 See more In-depth

 - Sexton S, et al. Risks and benefits of pacifiers.
 American Family Physician.
 2009;79:681.

 - O'Connor NR, et al. Pacifiers and breastfeeding.
 Archives of Pediatrics & Adolescent Medicine.
 2009;163:378.

 - Hanzer M, et al. Pacifier use does not alter the frequency or duration of spontaneous arousals in sleeping infants.
 Sleep Medicine.
 2009;10:464.